iliakan/javascript-book/en/02-browser/03-dom/03-basic-dom-node-properties.md

 The `innerHTML` property is a part of HTML 5 standard, see <a href="http://www.w3.org/TR/html5/embedded-content-0.html">embedded content</a>.

 It allows to access node contents in the text form.
-The example below will output all contents from `document.body` and replace is by a new one.
+The example below will output all contents from `document.body` and replace it by a new one.

 [html run]
 <body>